sampsyo/home/_posts/2015-01-12-swift-cocoa.md

 Case in point: [storyboard][] transitions, called *segues*, move the application between views.
 Segues are associated with particular objects, which have specific types.
 But segues are [stringly typed][].
 The code that consumes identifier strings typically knows the associated types, but the compiler is powerless to help: the programmer has to supply all the type information.

-Most commonly, this comes up when contacting one [UIViewController][] from another when transitioning.
+This comes up when contacting one [UIViewController][] from another when transitioning.
 The pattern invariably looks like this:

     override func prepareForSegue(segue: UIStoryboardSegue,
                                   sender: AnyObject?) {